marcellogalhardo/marcellogalhardo.dev/content/posts/extension-shadowing-for-actual-declarations-in-kmp.md

 The `EXTENSION_SHADOWED_BY_MEMBER` warning is expected to be removed in Kotlin version 2.1.0.
 I hope to see more documentation on extension shadowing for actual declarations and clarification on what we can expect from the final bytecode on platforms where methods are shadowed — will the method be fully removed, or will it simply adjust the namespace?

 For now, however, it remains an interesting concept to explore in side projects.

+[^1]: Commonization refers to making an API available in the Kotlin Multiplatform `common` source sets across multiple platforms.